buildkite/iam-ssh-agent/README.md

 You can use any hierarchy to store your public and private keys in SSM so long as the parameter paths end in `key.pub` and `key` respectively.

-The GetSignature lambda IAM role includes a policy that permits `kms:Decrypt` using the `aws/ssm` KMS key.
-You can store your ssh private keys in a `SecureString` parameter encrypted with that key to prevent unintended access to the raw key material.
-Deploying this service to a unique AWS account also helps limit access to the key material.

 Example key hierarchies:

 ```